- Asset tracking is helpful for any small business owner who must know the physical location of crucial business assets.

 While your business should explore various asset-tracking methods, asset tracking boils down to two main components: software and hardware.

 - Hardware-based asset tracking: Some companies will provide you with hardware to install in specific types of assets.
 These devices will feed information back to a software platform that allows you to identify and monitor your assets.

 - Software-based asset tracking: Other companies provide software-first tracking programs.
 This type of asset tracking handles the scanning and logging of critical company assets.

 Communicate with your sales representative to find the asset-tracking method that works best for your business.
-The best asset-tracking method for your company depends on your business, the assets you need to track, and the information you want to gather in the tracking process.
+The right one for your company depends on your business, the assets you need to track and the information you want to gather in the tracking process.

 Identify your company’s needs before signing up for an asset-tracking solution.
 Ask a sales representative for information and costs about the following asset-tracking methods: